kowainik/relude/README.md

 For instance, if you want to force the deep evaluation of some value (in `IO`), you can write `evaluateNF a`.
-Additionally, the WHNF evaluation is possible with provided `evaluateWHNF`.
+Additionally, the WHNF evaluation is possible with the provided `evaluateWHNF`.

 ## What's new?

 [[Back to the Table of Contents] ↑](#structure-of-this-tutorial)

-Finally, let's move to part describing the new cool features we bring with `relude`.
+Finally, let's move to the part describing the new cool features we bring with `relude`.

 ### Available by default